fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 *w*~2~ (the training algorithm is discussed shortly).

-A Perceptron is simply composed of a single layer of TLUs,^[7](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) with each TLU connected to all the inputs.
+A Perceptron is simply composed of a single layer of TLUs, ^[7](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch10.html) with each TLU connected to all the inputs.
 When all the neurons in a layer are connected to every neuron in the previous layer (i.e., its input neurons), the layer